dawaltconley/contact-api/README.md

 #...
 ```

 You can then package and deploy like you would with any nested template.
+This requires the `CAPABILITY_IAM` and `CAPABILITY_AUTO_EXPAND`
+capabilities.

 ```bash
 aws cloudformation package \